fzhao70/CS7641/README.md

 Here we used L2 norm to conduct clustering, i.e., the Euclidean distance was used.
 We didn't use Dynamic Time Warping (DTW) although DTW is a similarity measure between time series.
 This is because our temperal profilesare synchronous which doesn't allow for stretching and translation.

-1. Annual mean trend
+1.Annual mean trend
 We firstly clustered the 9-year annual mean trends for 317 cities using K-mean clustering.
 The annual mean PM2.5 concentrations are normalized for each city by

 $$conc_{norm} = \frac{conc-conc_{min}}{conc_{max}-conc_{min}}$$

-2. Seasonal trend based on monthly trend
+2.Seasonal trend based on monthly trend

 We further clustered the seasonal trends for 317 cities using K-mean clustering.
 The seasonal trend component of the 9-year PM2.5 temperal profiles for each city was derived following [this webpage](https://www.geeksforgeeks.orgseasonality-detection-in-time-series-data/).